Mesi21/Awsome-Books/README.md

 # Awsome Books

-This project is about a page on which the added books are displayed as a list and there is an input field where the user can add a new book and he/she can also remove one from the existing list  The page was built using JavaScript.
+This project is about a page on which the added books are displayed as a list and there is an input field where the user can add a new book and he/she can also remove one from the existing list.
+The page was built using JavaScript.

 - - - -
 ![Books](/Assets/Books.png?raw=true "Awsome Books")